Vontz Center for Molecular Studies

 For the past 20 years his research has focused on technology development and the application of mass spectrometry to understand biochemical and biomedical systems.
 From 1996-2006, he built and lead protein characterization, mass spectrometry and proteomics groups at two pharmaceutical companies-Parke-Davis Pharmaceutical Research (now part of Pfizer) and Procter & Gamble Pharmaceuticals.
 He has developed significant expertise in mass spectrometry technology development and project management while collaborating in a variety of research areas including: signal transduction, angiogenesis, metabolic regulation (obesity and diabetes), anti-microbial, musculoskeletal, inflammation, cardiovascular and cancer.

-In July 2006, Dr. Greis joined the University of Cincinnati faculty where he is now an Associate Professor of Cancer and Cell Biology and the Director of Proteomics and Mass Spectrometry for the University and Cincinnati Children's Hospital Medical Center.
+In July 2006, Dr. Greis joined the University of Cincinnati faculty where he is now an Associate Professor of Cancer Biology and the Director of Proteomics and Mass Spectrometry for the University and Cincinnati Children's Hospital Medical Center.
 In this role he acts both as the core director and as a primary collaborator with many investigators on grant supported research that requires expertise in biological mass spectrometry.
 His independent research is focused on global phosphorylation profiling by isotope tagging and quantitative mass spectrometry and the development of a novel mass spectrometry-based high throughput screening platform.